vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

-`ScriptThread::handle_navigate`, which first looks for the iframe this load targets among `ScriptThread::documents`, where all documents handled by this `ScriptThread` are stored, and issues `HTMLIFrameElement::navigate_or_reload_child_browsing_context`.
+`ScriptThread::handle_navigate`, which first looks for the iframe this load targets among `ScriptThread::documents`, where all documents handled by this `ScriptThread` are stored, and issues `HTMLIFrameElement::navigate_or_reload_child_browsing_context` on the iframe instance.

-There are two cases when loading in an iframe: the initial `about:blank` load, which occurs when first constructing the iframe, and when the iframe already exists and a "regular" URL is being loaded.
-I'll not examine the first case for now as this is involved enough to deserve its own post and the point of this one is to examine URL loads.
-Thus, this method is invoked with the argument `NavigationType::Regular` which, after setting up some data, sends a `ScriptMsg::ScriptLoadedURLInIFrame` to `Constellation`.
+This method is invoked with the argument `NavigationType::Regular`.
+This is important because there are two cases when loading a page in an iframe: the initial `about:blank` load, which occurs when first constructing the iframe, and when the iframe already exists and a "normal" page is being loaded.
+I'm not going to examine the first case for now as this is involved enough to deserve its own post and the point of this one is to examine "normal" page loads.
+So this method, after setting up some data, sends a `ScriptMsg::ScriptLoadedURLInIFrame` to `Constellation`.

-This in turn is handled by `Constellation::handle_script_loaded_url_in_iframe_msg`, which spawns a new `Pipeline` in this iframe's browsing context with `Constellation::new_pipeline`, inheriting the properties (such as private browsing mode, visibility, and others from the existing browsing context), and a `SessionHistoryChange` is created with via `Constellation::add_pending_change`.
+This in turn is handled by `Constellation::handle_script_loaded_url_in_iframe_msg`, which spawns a new `Pipeline` for the iframe's browsing context with `Constellation::new_pipeline`, inheriting the properties (such as private browsing mode, visibility, and others from the existing browsing context), and as above, a `SessionHistoryChange` is created via `Constellation::add_pending_change`.

 It's perhaps important to point out that at this point the page the URL is referring to isn't actually loaded, as perhaps the "loaded URL" names may